 Now medically retired, Kaleb and Sydney have two children, Scarlet and Killian.
 Kaleb enjoys hunting, fishing, off-roading, shooting, and running.
 He is active within his community as a member of the American Legion, and does motivational speaking at local schools.
 He is also a firearms and archery instructor.

 Although Kaleb leads an active lifestyle, he uses his wheelchair to get around his home.
-This makes many daily activities challenging as his wheelchair cannot fit in many rooms in his current home.
-Receiving a specially adapted custom Homes For Our Troops home with an open floorplan, and wide doorways and hallways, will alleviate these issues.
-Standing for long periods of time is difficult for Kaleb, so having an accessible kitchen with roll under sinks and lower countertops will make cooking easier.
+This made many daily activities challenging as his wheelchair could not fit in many rooms in his previous home.
+Receiving a specially adapted custom Homes For Our Troops home with an open floorplan, and wide doorways and hallways, alleviates these issues.
+Standing for long periods of time is difficult for Kaleb, so having an accessible kitchen with roll under sinks and lower countertops make cooking easier.

-The new home will provide Kaleb with the foundation to move forward with his future.
-His goal is to attend the Game Warden Academy in Bute, California, in October 2018 to become a conservation officer.
+The new home provides Kaleb with the foundation to move forward with his future.
 He is currently finishing his associate’s degree in social and behavioral sciences at Cuyamaca College.
-He also likes to dedicate his time toward helping others through the nonprofit Outdoor Experience for All (OE4A), that takes terminally ill children hunting.
-“This home will give me the freedom to help my community,” he says.
+He also likes to dedicate his time to helping others through the nonprofit Outdoor Experience for All (OE4A), which takes terminally ill children hunting.
+“This home gives me the freedom to help my community,” he says.

-Originally from Virginia, Kaleb is choosing to build his home in Southern California for the area’s agriculture and farming opportunities.
+Originally from Virginia, Kaleb choose to build his home in Southern California for the area’s agriculture and farming opportunities.